ErikaNovus/Stronghold-Framework/README.md

 ##What has gone into this project?
 Normalize.css was included but due to the fact that I am using Stylus for this project I decided to include [Normalize.styl](https://github.com/bymathias/normalize.styl) created by bymathias.
 This is imported in the layout.styl file.
-I decided to use Font Awesome in this project as it's my favourite of all the icon font's i've used before.
+Along with this I chose to use Font Awesome as it's my favourite of all the icon font's i've used before.
 This has been translated into stylus by raulghm in the project [Font-Awesome-Stylus](https://github.com/raulghm/Font-Awesome-Stylus)

 ###Checklist
 + ~~Grid~~